Skip to content

 Before you begin, ensure you have:

-• Access to a Scale Computing HyperCore environment
+• Access to a Scale Computing HyperCore cluster which meets the following requirements

 • Basic understanding of YAML syntax